abraunegg/onedrive/docs/application-config-options.md

 _**Additional Usage Notes:**_ This configuration option can *only* be used in conjunction with `--upload-only`

 ### operation_timeout
 _**Description:**_ This configuration option controls the maximum amount of time (seconds) a file operation is allowed to take.
 This includes DNS resolution, connecting, data transfer, etc. We recommend users not to tamper with this option unless strictly necessary.
+This option controls the CURLOPT_TIMEOUT setting of libcurl.

 _**Value Type:**_ Integer